rubensgomes/azure-iac/terraform/bootstrap-backend/README.md

-# bootstrap-backend
+# terraform/bootstrap-backend/README.md

-This is the Terraform bootstrap stage (bootstrap-backend) operation which uses local state to create the storage resources required by Terraform for storage.
-This stage MUST be run prior to anything else!!!
+This is the Terraform bootstrap stage (bootstrap-backend) moule.
+This module implements Terraform operations which using local state to create the resource group and storage resources required by Terraform.
+This stage MUST be run prior to anything else, and it is therefore named "bootstrap-backend".

-This module is part of creating backend initial resources required by Terraform:
+The following Terraform backend initial resources are created:

 - resource group (e.g., rg-tfstate)
 - storage account (e.g., sttfstaterubens01)
 - storage container (e.g., tstate)

-This module drives a separate bootstrap root module you run once with local state, then everything else uses remote state.
-That is, this module commonly does this “bootstrap first, then configure backend key per env.”
+Once this module is run, Terraform will be able to use the corresponding blob storage to store the state files of Terraform configurations.

-## Steps
+## Configuration Steps

 1. Ensure ARM credential environment variables are found: